 Hip replacement surgery, also called total hip replacement or hip arthroplasty, involves removing damaged or worn-out cartilage and bone and replacing them with artificial parts.

 Hip replacement surgery aims to relieve hip pain and restore normal functioning.
 Total hip replacement is a safe and effective procedure that can dramatically improve your quality of life.

 Arthritis is the leading cause of long-term hip pain and disability.
-The Elite Sports Medicine + Orthopedics team uses hip replacement surgery to treat many types of hip arthritis, including osteoarthritis, rheumatoid arthritis, and post-traumatic arthritis.
+Elite's Nashville hip replacement doctors use hip replacement surgery to treat many types of hip arthritis, including osteoarthritis, rheumatoid arthritis, and post-traumatic arthritis.

 Other conditions that might need hip replacement surgery include severe hip fractures and osteonecrosis.
 Also called avascular necrosis, osteonecrosis involves reduced blood flow to the hip.

-Before hip replacement surgery, Elite Sports Medicine + Orthopedics team performs a comprehensive physical exam and reviews your medical history.
+Before hip replacement surgery, the Elite hip replacement specialists perform a comprehensive physical exam and review your medical history.
 They may order blood tests and take an on-site imaging test like an X-ray.